ralucas/coding-exercises/README.md

 		Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is 3025 − 385 = 2640.
 		Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.
 	</pre>

+1. Even Divider
+	* Project Euler #5 - smallest multiple
+	* Straight functions - uses two functions
+		>2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
+		>What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?